 Organic search is not the best choice for buyer intent keywords.
 It’s cold traffic.
 It works much better for informative intent keywords.
 This means that you will have to work and nurture them through the entire sales cycle.
 Even if you do, there’s a possibility that they may not convert.

 This is where PPC shines.
-Your target audience will type specific terms like “best digital marketing agency in London”.
-The user intent here is to find an agency that specialises in PPC management.
+Your target audience will type specific terms like “best PPC agencies in Birmingham”.
+The user intent here is to find a Birmingham based agency that specialises in Google Ads management.
 They’re looking for solutions to their pain point.
 In all probability, they will convert into a sale.

 Even if you spend thousands of pounds, you may never rank on the top spot in organic search for this keyword.
 Because it’s dominated by the big boys.
 With PPC, some smart planning and boom!
 Your ad is towering above the organic listings.